-IN TERVE ENTION MODI EL School Name NCES ID# Priority Focus Turnaround Restart School Closure Transformation Early Intervention Whole School Reform Will Not be Served
+IN TERVE ENTION MODI EL School Name NCES ID # Priority Focus Turnaround Restart School Closure Transformation Early Intervention Whole School Reform Will Not be Served

-Complete the table below if the LEA has elected not to serve one or more of the eligible Priority Schools.
+Complete the table below if the LEA has elected not to serve one or more of the eligible Priority and/or Focus Schools.
 Add rows as needed.
-Explain in detail why the LEA lacks capacity to serve the Priority Schools listed below.
+Explain in detail why the LEA lacks capacity to serve the Priority and/or Focus Schools listed below.